In Hamptons and Martha's Vineyard, residents fear wealthy coronavirus refugees

 But is it a good idea to go there?

-Kazickas said that social distancing measures allow him to sell and rent properties.
+Kazickas said that social distancing measures allowed him to sell and rent properties.
 But he says if you want to follow current travel advisories and be respectful of communities, consider a summer rental.

 Martha’s Vineyard was where Kristen Kusama-Hinte and her family were headed after the closure of public schools in New York.